MatousMarik/AI/search/README.md

 ## Assignment 3: A* and Sokoban

-This assignment consist of two parts — implementing A* search and agent for Sokoban game.
+This assignment consists of two parts — implementing A* search and agent for Sokoban game.

 ### 1. A* search